 Question: Is this a marketing attempt or are there pedagogical benefits?

+Comment: Pro – Law of diminishing returns with a longer semester

+Comment: Pro – would allow adding a winter term for students.

-Comment: Pro – Law of diminishing returns with a longer semesterComment: Pro – We are the only District around that doesn’t do this; in many ways matching calendars up with other schools would serve students.
+Comment: Pro – We are the only District around that doesn’t do this; in many ways matching calendars up with other schools would serve students.

+Comment: evening classes would need to start earlier and last longer – hard for students?

 Comment: Con – In the arts, we cannot accommodate the number of courses we’re offering due to physical limitations

 Comment: Con – work experience and internships – more of a time crunch to be completing their hours.